 Facilities at Burgh Island

 There is a pub, The Pilchard Inn, on the island that serves up drinks and food.
-Plus a Pilchard Inn Café that serves up ice creams and drinks in peak season.
+Plus the Pilchard Inn Café serves up ice creams and drinks in peak season.

 There are also numerous walking paths for visitors.

 Restaurants on Burgh Island

 There are a few restaurants at Burgh Island.
 The Pilchard Inn which I’ve mentioned before.
 Plus, the ones inside The Burgh Island Hotel with prior reservations.